Global Games with Noisy Information Sharing: Problem Setup

 In~\cite{morris2003}, it is shown that there exists a symmetric threshold policy on $x_i$'s which corresponds to a Bayesian Nash equilibrium for this instance of global games.
 In other words, there exists a threshold value $t\in \R$ such that for $x_i\leq t$, agent $i$ chooses to take the risky action and for $x_i>t$, she takes the safe action and such an action profile leads to an equilibrium.
 Here, an important fact is that $x_i=E[\theta\mid x_i]$ which means that in such an equilibrium each agent should compare her \textit{expected strength of regime given her private observation} to a threshold and take a proper action accordingly.

 \textit{Our Model for Information Structure:} In this work, we consider global games with noisy sharing of information.
-We try to understand the role of information sharing among the agents in the decision making scenarios that are modeled by global games.
-For example, what is the structure of an equilibria in bank run where information is being shared between the agents?
+We seek to understand the role of information sharing among the agents in the decision making scenarios that are modeled by global games.

 Throughout this work the utility of each agent is given by \eqref{eqn:utility} and the information structure satisfies the following assumption. \begin{assumption} We assume that $\theta$ is uniformly distributed over $\R$.
 Also, agent $i$'s private information is the $n$ dimensional random vector: